-YS Group reviews the carrying amounts of the inventories on a quarterly basis to determine whether the inventories are carried at lower of carrying amount or net realizable value.
-The net realizable value is estimated based on current market situation and historical experience.
+YS Group reviews the carrying amounts of inventories quarterly to determine if the inventories are carried at lower of cost or net realizable value.
+The net realizable value is estimated based on current market conditions and historical experience.

 Adjustments are recorded to write down the cost of inventory based on the expiration date of raw materials and the estimate of future usage.
 Write-downs are recorded in cost of revenue in the consolidated statements of operations and comprehensive loss.